Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 Humanos makes those transactions independently verifiable.

-Ralio runs procurement and payment agents that source vendors, compare pricing, and execute purchases across external B2B marketplaces.
+Ralio runs payment agents that execute transactions (spend, payroll, treasury) on behalf of business customers, under guardrails, identity, and audit on every move.
 Humanos sits at the merchant boundary and verifies every transaction before it executes.

 Domain